This is a Phase 1 to Phase 3 study to update the QLQ-MY20 module.

 To date, two literature reviews have been performed, one to identify studies that have used the EORTC QLQ-MY20 and summarise potential methodological problems with the module, and one to identify studies that report on the potential QoL issues associated with new treatments.
 These literature reviews will feed into the next stage of the research in which qualitative interviews will be conducted with MM patients (n=90) and Health care professionals (n=20) to discuss potential changes to the issues covered in the EORTC QLQ-MY20.
 Once completed new concepts/issues identified through both the literature review and interviews will be converted into items and a new provisional MY20 module will be developed.
 Finally, this new provisional version of the questionnaire will be tested and discussed with patients (n=90) to identify and solve any potential problems in administration and to identify missing or redundant issues.

 - Two literature reviews have been performed to gather information on the current use of the questionnaire.
+One paper has been recently submitted for peer review and the second paper will be also submitted soon for review

 The EORTC QLQ-MY20 is a questionnaire that is designed to measure the quality of life of people with multiple myeloma.
 This questionnaire was originally developed in 1999.
 Since then new cancer treatments have been developed and this work aims to update the questionnaire to ensure that the questions adequately capture patients experience.